Grades and Quality Points

 Unofficial – presents a listing of courses for which the student enrolled.
 The academic achievement of the student is indicated in terms of a grade for each course.
 An unofficial transcript is made available to students for their personal use.
 It does not include an authorized signature or the official seal of the university.
 An unofficial transcript is not sent to other institutions, agencies, or individuals.

-A graduate receives two official transcripts with the diploma.
 Transcripts may be released only after all financial obligations to the university are satisfied.

 A student's official program is regarded as his obligation with the institution, full performance of which requires regular and punctual class attendance.
 A student is responsible for completing any missed work and for the dates and places of required course examinations.
 Attendance and tardiness are primarily a student-teacher-class relationship, but the university has a concern for the fulfillment of such obligations by the student.
 Absences that indicate negligence about class attendance may lead to cancellation of registration and a withdrawal grade of WF in the course.
 In flagrant cases the student may be suspended from the university.
 Individual instructors may assign a withdrawal grade of WF for non-attendance to any student, but must do so by the deadline date for a student to officially withdraw with a WP or WF specified in the academic calendar for the semester.